 In a word (well, two words) - merchant silicon.

-For many years the only way to scale was to use customer silicon and optimise the software around it.
+For many years the only way to scale was to use custom silicon and optimise the software around it.
 But silicon vendors now have the equivalent capabilities on their high-volume, low-cost networking chips as the traditional system vendors use on the line cards in their systems.
 Even the system vendors are starting to use the same merchant silicon chipsets, recognising that they simply can’t compete on economies of scale.

 And most importantly this merchant silicon is being used to build a new category of powerful low-cost ‘bare-metal’ switches, often constructed on the same outsourced assembly lines that manufacture the traditional router systems.